canonical/testflinger/docs/how-to/job-priority.rst

 priority you can set depends on the permissions that you have for the queue you are submitting to.

-In order to use this field, you need to be :doc:`authenticated <./authentication>` with the server.
+In order to use this field, you need an :doc:`authorisation token <./authentication>` from the server.